thomhastings/bt5-scripts/README.md

 >    **/etc/apt/sources.list** for non-BT distributions.
 >    *** **According to Offensive-Security, this can
 >    BREAK your non-BackTrack install.
 BE FOREWARNED.**

+##### get-chrome.sh
+>    This script downloads and installs a .deb for
+>    Google's Chrome browser.
+I am still trying to
+>    include in the script modifying the binary so
+>    that Google Chrome can be run as root

+##### get-dropbox.sh
+>    This script downloads and begins the first run
+>    of Dropbox

 ##### get-figlet.sh
 >    This script installs the figlet ASCII Art text